jentery/engl425/index.md

 ***

 Thanks and hugs to Curtis Hisayasu (University of Washington) for all of his suggestions and advice.
+Thanks as well to everyone, including Samuel Adesubokan, Tracey El Hajj, Julie M. Funk, and Stefan Higgins, in the Praxis Studio for their feedback along the way.

 *This syllabus is licensed [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).*